oh-my-fish/oh-my-fish/themes/budspencer/README.md

       `short long none`); note that changes to `$budspencer_pwdstyle` keep persistant as it's a universal variable.

+![pwd style][pwdstyle]

 - Style of symbols can be toggled in NORMAL and in VISUAL mode with `#`
     * styles implemented:
         - `symbols` (shows status symbols)
         - `numbers` (shows numbers instead of symbols in left prompt as well as amount of changes in right git prompt)

+Note, the format is _username@hostname:pathname_.
+Thus, you can cut the whole string with your mouse and paste it into `ssh` commands.

 ## Quickly navigate in history of working directories

-The function `d` shows the history as enumerated list.
+The function `d` drops down a menu showing the history as enumerated list.
 Unlike fish's builtin `dirh`, `d` does not show any duplicates.
 Enter a number to jump to a directory within the list.

+![dir menu][dirmenu]

 The following shortcuts need vi-mode:
 - Press `H` in NORMAL mode to change present working directory to previous